up-csi/up-csi.github.io/README.md

 # Install the project dependencies.
 pnpm install

+# One-time setup of the auto-generated `.svelte-kit` folder.
+pnpm sync

 # Same as the file watcher, but also starts a developer server at
 # `localhost:5173` by default.
 Live-reloading and hot module replacement
 # has been disabled by default.